raj-k122/UTS-Rover-Team-Contributions/ros-motor-control-demo-main/README.md

 # ROS Motor Control demo

-This branch of the code allows you to control a standard servo with the "j" and "k" keys of the keyboard.
+This branch of the code allows you to control a standard servo with the "j" and "k" keys of the keyboard through ROS.

 ## Arduino code
 Low level code to control the servo through the arduino.
 Creates a subscriber to the topic "servo".